 Retention Policy can be set at two levels:

 Setting Retention Policy at System-level

 To enable retention policy at the system-level, in the

-system.yaml file, set the retentionPolicy’s
+system.yaml file, in the core section, set the retentionPolicy’s

 enabled flag to

 true.
 This policy applies to all your pipelines.